ciortanmadalina/europython2024/README.md

 ## Environment
-Some of the used libraries depend on a fixed python version.
+Some of the used libraries depend on a **fixed python version**.
 Run the script below to create the required repository.
 ```
 conda create -y -n adenv python=3.9
 conda activate adenv